shankar4/Nonlinear-Systems/Biophysics/biophysics.md

 I provide here relevant summaries from certain books and papers.
+Summaries are found [here](https://github.com/iShankar/Atherosclerosis/blob/master/biophysics/BialekBookSummary.md).

 Bialek's book: A 2011 draft is available [here](https://www.princeton.edu/~wbialek/PHY562/WB_biophysics110918.pdf).
 He uses photon counting in vision to showcase the opportunities for quantiatvie, physics-style experiments to understand biological phenomena.
 He develops three general physical principles to study living systems: (1) Extraction of low level signal from noise, and consequent energy minimization; (2) Irrevelance of finely tuned parameters in understanding their extraordinary performance ; and (3) Critical role of the representation and flow of information.